Teodor92/Project-Company-Life/specification/index.md

 ## Technical Stack

 The core technical stack for this application should be the MEAN stack.
+You should use Angular 5/6 for the UI and Express, Node and MongoDb for the server.

 ## Proposed Architecture